“If we do not talk about it, if we do not remember, then the world will never know. And that has made me speak about it.”

-Sarah L. Weiss, Executive Director – Sarah joined the staff of CHHE in 2004 through a local AmeriCorps program, Public Allies.
-Sarah has taken on a number of roles as a staff member of CHHE, passionately and diligently endeavoring to establish a highly respected reputation and long-lasting community presence on behalf of the organization.
-In 2007, Sarah became the executive director and guided CHHE through its transition into a successful, independent 501(c)(3) organization and then in 2009, facilitated the move to Rockwern Academy.
+Sarah L. Weiss, Executive Director – Sarah joined the staff of CHHE in 2004 and has passionately and diligently endeavored to establish a highly respected reputation and long-lasting community presence on behalf of the organization.
+In 2007, Sarah became the executive director and guided CHHE through its transition into a successful, independent 501(c)(3) organization.
 Throughout Sarah’s tenure, she has worked to formulate lasting partnerships with organizations and educational facilities locally, nationally and internationally.
-Sarah holds a Bachelor of Business Administration from the University of Cincinnati and is a graduate of the Teaching the Holocaust and Antisemitism course at the esteemed Yad Vashem International School for Holocaust Studies and is also a Lerner Fellow after participating in an advanced course sponsored by the Jewish Foundation for the Righteous at Columbia University.
+Sarah is a graduate of the Teaching the Holocaust and Antisemitism course at the esteemed Yad Vashem International School for Holocaust Studies and is also a Lerner Fellow after participating in an advanced course sponsored by the Jewish Foundation for the Righteous at Columbia University.
 She has lead and traveled on educational journeys to Poland and Israel with students and adults.
-She is the 2007 recipient of the Public Allies “Changemaker” award and the 2011 Weston Avodah award presented by the Jewish Federation of Cincinnati.
-Most recently, she participated in Cincinnati Chamber of Commerce’s We Lead Class 5.
-Sarah serves on the Ohio Holocaust Council, as a Commissioner for the Cincinnati Human Relations Commission, and on the board of Bridges for a Just Community.
-Furthermore, Sarah brings a personal connection to this work as the granddaughter of Holocaust survivors.
+In 2011, Sarah took on the additional role as director of the Jewish Community Relations Council at the Jewish Federation of Cincinnati.
+In this capacity, Sarah builds bridges between the Jewish and non-Jewish communities as well as advocates on behalf of the Jewish community and Israel.
+She is the 2007 recipient of the Public Allies “Changemaker” award, the 2011 Weston Avodah award presented by the Jewish Federation of Cincinnati, a 2012 YWCA Rising Star, and the 2013 recipient of the FBI’s Director’s Leadership Award.
+Sarah serves on the Ohio Holocaust Council and as Secretary for the Association of Holocaust Organizations.
+Sarah brings a personal connection to this work as the granddaughter of Holocaust survivors.

 Contact her at email@example.com or 513.487.3091